Countdown to ISME 2016

 *commission Chair.
 All following commissioners are presented in alphabetical order.

-Don Lebler is Deputy Director, Learning and Teaching at the Queensland Conservatorium Griffith University.
-He is an Associate Professor in popular and contemporary music and convened the Bachelor of Popular Music Program 2002–2008.
+Don Lebler is an Associate Professor in popular and contemporary music at the Queensland Conservatorium Griffith University.
+He served as Deputy Director, Learning and Teaching 2008–2013 and as Acting Director 2012–2013 after convening the Bachelor of Popular Music Program 2002–2008.
 His background is as a drum kit player and rhythmic percussionist in a variety of contexts and as a studio musician and programmer on television, film, advertising and recording projects for commercial release.
-Recent research has focused on the ways popular musicians learn and the impact of structured reflective practice on this learning, including self- and peer-assessment, learning through recording, the relationship between know-how and knowledge and informal learning in formal learning environments.
+Recent research has focused on the ways popular musicians learn and the impact of structured reflective practice on this learning, including self- and peer assessment, learning through recording, the relationship between know-how and knowledge and informal learning in formal learning environments.
 He has written book chapters and journal articles and given keynotes, lectures, papers and presentations on this work internationally.
 Current research is mainly concerned with assessment practices and policy, with particular regard to the assessment of learning outcomes in music in higher education.

 Angeliki Triantafyllaki is a Research Fellow at the Department of Music Studies, University of Athens.
-She initially studied piano performance at the National Conservatoire of Athens and secondary school teaching and educational psychology at the University of Athens, before completing her PhD in Music Education at the University of Cambridge (2008).
-More recently, she was awarded funding by the Greek State Scholarship Foundation (IKY, Postdoctoral Scholarship, 2009) and by The British Academy (International Visiting Fellowship, 2010) to conduct research on musicians' initial teacher training and school teaching experiences.
-Her research interests span the areas of musicians' identities and careers, the development of musical creativity in schools and university education, community music training, initial teacher education and musicians' continuing professional development.
+She initially majored in Piano Performance (Dipl) and Education Studies (BA Hons) in Athens, before completing her PhD in Music Education at the University of Cambridge (2008).
+Areas of interest include musicians' pedagogical knowledge and creativities, community music training in HE, new technologies in HE, and, curriculum development.
 Angeliki has published several journal articles and book chapters and has presented her work at national and international conferences, including ISME, RIME, BERA and ICMPC.
-She is a newly appointed member of the Commission beginning her term in 2012.
+She began her term at CEPROM in 2012.